-Income tax e-filing refers the process of submitting income tax return (ITR) online to Government tax authorities in the prescribed format.
+Income tax e-filing refers to the process of submitting income tax return (ITR) online to Government tax authorities in the prescribed format.
+Income tax e-filing is safer, simpler and quicker than visiting the Income Tax Office to file your returns.
 Under existing income tax rules in India, e-filing is currently mandatory for most tax assessees and replaces the earlier paper-based system of filing ITR.
+The last date for e-filing Income Tax Return for AY 2023-24 is 31st July 2023.

 Currently, there are 3 ways to complete income tax e-filing in India: